jasonashley/core_dateUTC_TZ_EPOCH/README.md

 ## 20181026

-The `/src/loopWeekly.js` is a test file for looping and displaying a date range and its values for `sod/eod` EPOCH, based on a UTC entry.
+The `/src/loopWeekly.js` is a example file for looping and displaying a date range and its values for `sod/eod` EPOCH, based on a UTC entry.

 ## 20181025